luizfelipelaviola/autodroid/docs/README.md

 ### Processing

-The processing request can be made by the user using the Web Frontend or by the REST API.
+The processing request can be made by the user using the REST API.
 The processing request must be made by a valid user and must contain a valid dataset file and a valid processor followed by the desired parameters.

 The processing request will be queued and processed by the application, and the processing result will be available on the processing entity.
 The process can take a several minutes, hours or even days depending on the processor and the dataset file.